 We are exposed to business, economic, political, legal, regulatory and other risks through our significant worldwide operations, which could adversely affect our business, financial condition and results of operations.
 We have significant operations and manufacturing facilities outside the United States, including in Ireland and the Philippines.
-A significant portion of our revenue is derived from customers in international markets, and we expect that international sales will continue to account for a significant portion of our revenue in the future.
-Risks associated with our international business operations include the following:
+A significant portion of our revenue is derived from customers in international markets, and we expect we have significant operations and manufacturing factures outside the Ornect orders, includes, includes and use ramppines.
+A significant portion of our revenue is the future.
+Risks associated with our international business operations include the following: political, legal and economic changes or instability and civil unrest in foreign markets;

-- political, legal and economic changes or instability and civil unrest in foreign markets; - currency conversion risks and exchange rate and interest rate fluctuations; - limitations on the repatriation of earnings; - economic disruption from terrorism and threats of terrorism and the response to them by the U.S. and its allies; - increased managerial complexities, including different employment practices and labor issues; - greater difficulty enforcing intellectual property rights and weaker laws protecting such rights; - complex and varying government regulations and legal standards, particularly with respect to price protection, competition practices, export control regulations, customs and tax requirements, anti-boycott regulations, data privacy, intellectual property, anti-corruption and environmental compliance, including U.S. customs and export regulations, including International Traffic in Arms Regulations and the Foreign Corrupt Practices Act; - natural disasters or pandemics; - transportation disruptions and delays and increases in labor and transportation costs; - changes to foreign taxes, tariffs and freight rates; - trade and travel restrictions or government sanctions, including restrictions imposed by the U.S. government on trading with parties in foreign countries; - fluctuations in raw material costs and energy costs; - greater difficulty in accounts receivable collections and longer collection periods; and - costs associated with our foreign defined benefit pension plans.
+- currency conversion risks and exchange rate and interest rate fluctuations; - limitations on the repatriation of earnings; - · economic disruption from terrorism and threats of terrorism and the response to them by the U.S. and its allies; - increased managerial complexities, including different employment practices and labor issues; - · greater difficulty enforcing intellectual property rights and weaker laws protecting such rights; - complex and varying government regulations and legal standards, particularly with respect to price protection, competition practices, export control regulations, customs and tax requirements, anti-boycott regulations, data privacy, intellectual property, anti-corruption and environmental compliance, including U.S. customs and export regulations, including International Traffic in Arms Regulations and the Foreign Corrupt Practices Act; - · natural disasters or pandemics; - transportation disruptions and delays and increases in labor and transportation costs; - · changes to foreign taxes, tariffs and freight rates; - trade and travel restrictions or government sanctions, including restrictions imposed by the U.S. government on trading with parties in foreign countries; - · fluctuations in raw material costs and energy costs; - · greater difficulty in accounts receivable collections and longer collection periods; and - · costs associated with our foreign defined benefit pension plans.